One candidate made Sequim School Board’s decision easy.

 Finalist interviews are scheduled for March 19-22.

-None of the finalists has experience as superintendent, although three of them have been assistant superintendents at some point in their careers.
+None of the finalists has experience as superintendent, although three of them have been assistant superintendents at one point in their career.

 “We were not necessarily looking for a superintendent from another district,” Sequim School Board president Sarah Bedinger said, noting that board members were seeking applicants with widely varied experience from areas such as finance, student performance and facilities.